ysndr/MSc-Thesis/chapter/background.md

 ##### Meta Information

 One key feature of Nickel is its gradual typing system [ref again?], which implies that values can be explicitly typed.
-Complementing type information, it is possible to annotate values with contracts and additional meta-data such as documentation, default values and merge priority using a special syntax as displayed in [@lst:nickel-meta].
+Complementing type information, it is possible to annotate values with contracts and additional metadata such as contracts, documentation, default values and merge priority using a special syntax as displayed in [@lst:nickel-meta].

 ```{.nickel #lst:nickel-meta caption="Example of a static Nickel expression"}